-- Receives a frame on one port and sends it out every other port, always. - Collision domain is not reduced - Traffic ends up in places where it's not needed
+- Receives a frame on one port and sends it out every other port, always. - Collision domain spans the whole hub or chain of hubs - Traffic ends up in places where it's not needed

 Hub

 A frame sent by one node is always sent to every other node.
 Hubs are also called "repeaters" because they just "repeat" what they hear.